 "Third Light was the best fit for our requirements.
 It gave us an intuitive system with plenty of scope to consolidate photos, artwork and footage into one central place.
 The ability to share large files has been a real bonus – we can easily send and receive files from designers and photographers."

-- Joanne Groenenberg - Marketing Coordinator - Maritime & Coastguard AgencyMaritime & Coastguard Agency Case Study
+- Joanne Groenenberg - Marketing Coordinator - Maritime and Coastguard AgencyMaritime & Coastguard Agency case study

 Third Light is now being used to quickly and easily share photos and media between many departments, including Sales and Marketing, Social Media, Graphic Design and the Mediacenter.
-As well as being able to share internally, the software enables staff to share externally, with sponsors and media partners too.
+Staff use the software to share content both with each other and externally, with sponsors and media partners.

-Investing in Third Light has helped in managing not only their rapidly expanding asset library but also their relationships with photographers and mangement of usage rights.
+An independent charity made up of 46 local wildlife trusts across the UK, the Wildlife Trusts has more than 850,000 members, 35,000 of whom are volunteers.
+Investing in Third Light has helped them manage not only their rapidly expanding asset library but also their relationships with photographers and management of usage rights.

 "Our old, clunky method of storing and accessing our many thousands of images meant many manual processes were in place that created an exceeding amount of extra work and effort.
 We were surprised by the reach of the end-to-end solution that Third Light provides, from self-service uploads through to the highly customisable interface for end users downloading and using the images."

 - Andrew Rushton - Intranet and ICT Project Officer - The Wildlife TrustsThe Wildlife Trusts case study